beubax/Grapheteria/docs/Core/Logging.md

 ```

 This ID is your ticket back to this exact workflow state.
 Store it somewhere safe if you want to return to this journey later!

+> By default, logs are stored in the `logs` directory of your current working directory.
+You can examine these logs anytime to find historical run_ids.
+For a more user-friendly experience, all logs are also accessible through the UI where they're formatted and easier to navigate.
+{: .note}

 ## Resuming Workflows: Pick Up Where You Left Off